 Skip to content

-Major investors pressure for climate action
+Major investors with $35 trillion in assets pressure for climate action

 More than 500 institutional investors urged governments to finally take significant action to reduce carbon emissions.